THISISDINOSAUR/Anatomy/README.md

 - Add addressable connections
 At the moment, a connection only exists as a property on the parent bone, rather than as a standard racket variable itself (e.g. attempts to access `illium~scapula` will yield nothing).

+- Connections should have a consistent order
+Connections are currently stored in a hash map, so when returned don't have a consistent order.
+The could just be an array, and the connection object could contain the child bone (Which would make a number of other things easier as well (such as the json generating code))

 - Ability to reference point dimensions
 At the moment you can't reference a specific dimension of a point.
 I've never needed it, but it feels like an omission, and something that should be very simple to add.